A Royal Night Out: Cast

 The character of Pryce is credited as a Lieutenant, but is shown as, and referred to as, Captain Pryce throughout the film.

 Relation to actual events

-The two officer escorts and the airman in the screenplay were fictional creations.
-In reality, the princesses in an organised group of 16 went out at 10 p.m. to mingle with revellers, and returned to Buckingham Palace at 1 a.m.
+The two officer escorts and the airman in the screenplay are fictional.
+In truth, the princesses went out at 10:00 PM in an organised group of 16, mingled with revellers, and returned to Buckingham Palace at 1:00 a.m.

+Queen Elizabeth later spoke of the night and referring to it as one of the most remarkable in her life.

 Release

 A Royal Night Out was released in the United Kingdom on 8 May 2015 and on DVD on 7 September 2015.
 The film was released in the United States on 4 December 2015 and released on DVD on 3 May 2016.

 Critical reception

-On Rotten Tomatoes, the film has a 74% approval rate of critics based on 73 reviews, with an average quality rating of 5.8/10.
-The site's consensus states: "Undeniably slight yet thoroughly charming, A Royal Night Out uses a fascinating historical footnote as a springboard into a fun dramedy diversion."
 Metacritic reports a 58 out of 100 rating, based on 17 critics, indicating "mixed or average reviews".